canmod/macpan2/README.md

 ## Installation

+If you're on a Windows system, please install `Rtools` matching your R version from [here](https://cran.r-project.org/bin/windows/Rtools/).
+This ensures you have a C++ compiler, which is required to install `macpan2` from source (as below).

-Users should install with the following R command.
+Then, install the `macpan2` package with the following R command.

 ```
 remotes::install_github("canmod/macpan2")